szilG/Xtreme-Fitness/README.md

 ## Introduction
 *Xtreme Fitness Club* they are fitness enthusiast who would love to share their love of health and fitness with others.
 The website designed for business purpose offering personal trainning programs, group tranning programs, apparels and nutritional products.
 What more perfect place to purchase these things than a trusted fitness center?
-The main goal is to make this business venture profitable and .

 This is my final project of four Milestone Projects that make up the Full-Stack Web Development Diploma Training at [Code Institute](https://codeinstitute.net/).
 The goal of this project was to build a full-stack website with the use of HTML, CSS, JavaScript, Python, Django and a relational database; as well as the implementation of a checkout functionality, which has been achieved through the use of Stripe.